General Health

 9. Relapsing Fever

-Relapsing fever is a type of fever characterised by recurring episodes of fever, each lasting several days.
+Relapsing fever is one of the different types of fever characterised by recurrent episodes of fever, each lasting several days.
 It is caused by certain species of Borrelia bacteria that are transmitted by the bite of infected ticks or lice.
 Symptoms may also include headache, muscle aches, and a rash.
 Early diagnosis and treatment with antibiotics are important to prevent potential complications.

 10. Septic Fever